maxtkc/mvths-wiki/docs/019aa-buttonLED.rst

 #.
 Set pin 7 as input.

 #.
-Connect the output from your button (set up in the previous section) to the pin 7.
+Connect the output from your button (the point at which you measured voltage in the previous section) to the pin 7.

 #.
 Write a program to read the value of the button and display it in your serial monitor.
 Below is the function you can use to read a value on pin 7 and place it into the variable x.
 This function should be in your loop so that it is read continually.
-If you need to review the reading an input check the previous lesson Input Pins.

    .. code:: C

       x = digitalRead(7); // Read the value on pin 7 and place the result in x

-   In your serial monitor, you should display "press" if the button is pressed and "not press" if the button is not pressed.
+   In your serial monitor, you should display the value of x.

+#.
+In your notebook write the value of x when the button is pressed and the value of x when the button is not pressed.

    TEACHER CHECK \_\_\_\_